Hounslow: Religious sites

-Due to the town's large South Asian community, Hounslow has a large array of religious sites to cater to the large Muslim, Hindu and Sikh communities as well as the Christian community.Mosques situated in the area include Hounslow Central Mosque, Hounslow Muslim Center, Mosque of Jummah Prayer, Islamic Integration Community Centre, Al-Furqan Education Trust and Madina Islamic Mission.Mandirs include the Lakshmi Narayan Temple and Jalaram Jupadi.Gurdwaras include Gurdwara Sri Guru Singh Sabha and Gurdwara Guru Nanak Nishkam Sewak Jatha.Churches include Our Lady Queen of Apostles, Holy Trinity Church, Hounslow Methodist Church, Hounslow Spiritualist Centre, Hounslow Pentecostal Church, Maxwell Park Church, Hounslow URC Church, St Paul's Church, St Stephen's Church, Hounslow United Reformed Church, St Michael & St Martin Church, Christian Community Church, Hounslow Pentecostal Church, Hounslow West Evangelical Church, Emmanuel Baptist Church, Hounslow Spiritualist Church, St John's Mar Thoma Church, Christ Embassy and Heston Methodist Church.
+Due to the town's large South Asian community, Hounslow has a large array of religious sites to cater to the large Muslim, Hindu and Sikh communities as well as the Christian community.

+Churches include Our Lady Queen of Apostles, Holy Trinity Church, Hounslow Methodist Church, Hounslow Spiritualist Centre, Hounslow Pentecostal Church, Maswell Park Church, Hounslow URC Church, St Paul's Church, St Stephen's Church, Hounslow United Reformed Church, St Michael & St Martin Church, Christian Community Church, Hounslow Pentecostal Church, Hounslow West Evangelical Church, Emmanuel Baptist Church, Hounslow Spiritualist Church, St John's Mar Thoma Church, Christ Embassy and Heston Methodist Church.

+Gurdwaras include Gurdwara Sri Guru Singh Sabha and Gurdwara Guru Nanak Nishkam Sewak Jatha.

+Mandirs include the Lakshmi Narayan Temple and Jalaram Jupadi.

+Mosques situated in the area include Hounslow Central Mosque, Hounslow Muslim Center, Mosque of Jummah Prayer, Islamic Integration Community Centre, Al-Furqan Education Trust and Madina Islamic Mission.

 Sport

 A printed programme dated 7 July 1935 suggests that there may have been a motorcycle speedway race at a venue in Dockwell Lane, Feltham, branded as the Hounslow Speedway.
 Information suggests that more than one meeting was staged in conjunction with the Hounslow Motorcycle and Car Club.

 In the late 20th century, Hounslow Hockey Club was successful at a national level but has since merged with Barnes Hockey Club.
-Hounslow Heath Golf Centre, situated on the western side of the Heath closed in 2016.
+Hounslow Heath Golf Centre, situated on the western side of the Heath, closed in 2016.

+The 2002 film Bend It Like Beckham is set in Hounslow, depicting a fictional football team called The Hounslow Harriers.

 The Irish Guards GAA club is based in Hounslow.

+In popular culture

+Alfred Doolittle from George Bernard Shaw's Pygmalion was claimed to have been raised in Hounslow.

+The 2002 film Bend It Like Beckham is set in Hounslow and depicts a fictional football team called the Hounslow Harriers.

 Notable people

+Climate

+There is a weather station at nearby Heathrow Airport.
+Like the rest of Britain, Hounslow has an oceanic climate - one of the warmest climates in the UK.